ethan0905/ft_transcendence/README.md

 To push further:
 We can work on api security, we can run our api in a cluster mode.. and more...

-`yarn start:dev` --> to run the backend application
-use insomnia to interact using POST resquest
-`docker-compose up backend -d` --> to build your postgres database

 ## 🗃️ ressources
 #### docker and react live reload